goldn light shines on a long, winding road.

 The Retirement Security Fund (RSF)

-To be eligible for RSF benefits, you must be a member of the Local 27 bargaining unit who retired on or after January 1, 2018, and have served the most recent 20 years in the Local 27 bargaining unit or have served your most recent 15 years of service in the bargaining unit represented by Local 27 and turned 50 at the time of your separation.
+To be eligible for RSF benefits, you must be a member of the Local 27 bargaining unit who retired on or after January 1, 2018, and either have served the most recent 20 years in the Local 27 bargaining unit or have served your most recent 15 years of service in the bargaining unit represented by Local 27 and turned 50 at the time of your separation.

 Learn more about the RSF